 Gymnastics will give me a much wider degree of control of my body and improve some of my functional strength.
 I have already incorporated Olympic lifting and some yoga; gymnastics will add another dimension to my quest to become a stronger version of myself.

 My mentors have been invaluable in my personal and professional life, and I think everyone should try to find a good mentor.
-I believe that wisdom can come from anyone and everywhere and the it isn't only a characteristic of just the old.
+I believe that wisdom can come from anyone and everywhere and that it isn't only a characteristic of just the old.
 Young people can be mentors and trusted advisors to each other and other people.
 I want to make myself more available to help mentor others.

-Time and time again, I realize how important focus is and it partially the reason I was able to become so consistent in most of my top habits this year.
+Time and time again, I realize how important focus is and it's partially the reason I was able to become so consistent in most of my top habits this year.
 However, I still have a ton of things I need to improve upon and simplify.
-I came across the idea of essentialism, in its core it is a discipline and systematic approach for determining where our highest points of contribution lies and then relentlessly focusing on those things that matter the most.
+I came across the idea of essentialism, in its core it is a discipline and systematic approach for determining where our highest points of contribution lie and then relentlessly focusing on those things that matter the most.
 By removing the things that don't matter and prioritizing, we can find more value by doing less and still have more impact.

 Thanks for reading my review.
 I invite you to create your own annual review as well.
 If you have any questions or suggestions feel free to contact me or comment.